 Any behavior that is not normal for you

 Admit When Time Away Is Needed

 Because of their duty to protect and serve the public, officers are often characterized as fearless, self-reliant, and tough.
-As a result, these high expectations only intensify the stigma surrounding mental health.
+As a result, these high expectations only intensify the stigma surrounding the matter of mental health.
 Many worry about being considered "weak" or "unfit" for the job if they admit they're struggling.

 But just as a broken leg might prevent you from performing physical tasks, a poor mental state can keep you from making decisions with clarity.
 After all, this is why many officers are put on desk duty following a traumatic event.

 Overall, good leaders and supportive peers recognize mental health as a priority and won't think less of you for admitting you need to step away from your routine.
 If you're struggling after a traumatic event or feeling stressed in your day-to-day duties, be transparent with your supervisor.

 For more mental health tips and real stories surrounding them, check out our flexible online officer training.